-- medicines with an active ingredient to prevent blood clots, such as warfarin, phenprocoumon or acenocoumarol (anticoagulants) - fenofibrate (also used to lower cholesterol) - niacin (also used to lower cholesterol) - rifampicin (used to treat tuberculosis).
+- Medicines with an active ingredient to prevent blood clots such as warfarin, phenprocoumon or acenocoumarol (anticoagulants), - fenofibrate (also used to lower cholesterol), - niacin (also used to lower cholesterol), - rifampicin (used to treat tuberculosis).

-You should also tell any doctor who is prescribing a new medicine for you that you are taking Simvastatin Krka.
+You should also tell any doctor who is prescribing a new medicine for you that you are taking Simvastatin.

-Simvastatin Krka with food and drink
+Simvastatin with food and drink

-Grapefruit juice contains one or more components that alter how the body uses some medicinal products, including Simvastatin Krka.
+Grapefruit juice contains one or more components that alter how the body uses some medicinal products, including Simvastatin.
 Consuming grapefruit juice should be avoided.

-Pregnancy, breast-feeding and fertility
+Pregnancy and breast-feeding

-Do not take Simvastatin Krka if you are pregnant, trying to get pregnant or think you may be pregnant.
-If you get pregnant while taking Simvastatin Krka, stop taking it immediately and contact your doctor.
-Do not take Simvastatin Krka if you are breast-feeding, because it is not known if the medicine is passed into breast milk.
+Do not take Simvastatin if you are pregnant, trying to get pregnant or think you may be pregnant.
+If you get pregnant while taking Simvastatin, stop taking it immediately and contact your doctor.
+Do not take Simvastatin if you are breast-feeding, because it is not known if the medicine is passed into breast milk.